Low regularity error estimates for the time integration of 2D NLS: Analysis of the exact solution

-Indeed, since $I-\Pi_{\tau}$ projects on space frequencies higher than $\tau^{-\frac12},$ this follows from the definitions of the norms and the dominated convergence theorem.
-Moreover, by using Theorem \ref{theomult} and by choosing $\tau_{0}$ maybe smaller, we can also achieve
+Indeed, since $I-\Pi_{\tau}$ projects on spatial frequencies higher than $\tau^{-\frac12},$ this follows from the definitions of the norms and the dominated convergence theorem.
+Moreover, by using Proposition~\ref{propmult} and by choosing $\tau_{0}$ maybe smaller, we can also achieve

 Let us take $T_{1} \in (0, \min (1, T)]$ (to be chosen sufficiently small later), and set